Luigi-Tommasicchio/Bachelor-Thesis/README.md

-# Bachelor Thesis
+# Bachelor Thesis in Economics and Management

+## Time-Series Analysis and Forecasting Applied to the Stock Market
-This is going to be a brief description of my bachelor thesis in Economics and Management.
-Since I'm passionate about finance, data, and coding, I decided to develop a thesis that could include each one of these.
+Welcome to the repository for my Bachelor thesis in Economics and Management.
+This project represents my passion for finance, data, and coding, and is a comprehensive guide and empirical study on time-series analysis and forecasting applied to the stock market.

-That's why I went for some sort of guide and empirical thesis about time-series analysis and forecasting applied to the stock market.
-Now of course I wasn't expecting to actually succeed in predicting the future price of any stock so I could get rich, but I totally enjoyed the learning journey.
-When I decided to go for this thesis research question I didn't know anything about time series or foresting.
-So in the beginning, I spent several hours if not days and weeks trying to get a reasonable understanding of the subject.
-I used YouTube videos, websites, books, etc...
-Later I started writing down my thesis and coding in Python to put my knowledge into practice.
-After several challenges, this is what the final work looks like.
-I really hope you like it and can learn something from it.
-If you have any questions or any suggestions to further improve the work please contact me, I'd be really happy to answer.
+### Overview
+In this thesis, I explore the fascinating world of time-series analysis and forecasting, specifically applied to stock prices.
+While predicting future stock prices with certainty remains an elusive goal, the journey of learning and applying these techniques has been immensely rewarding.

+### Learning Journey
+When I embarked on this project, I had no prior knowledge of time-series analysis or forecasting.
+I dedicated countless hours, days, and weeks to understanding the fundamentals and intricacies of the subject.
+My learning resources included:
+- **YouTube videos**: For visual and practical explanations.
+- **Websites**: For articles, tutorials, and documentation.
+- **Books**: For in-depth theoretical knowledge.

+### Implementation
+Armed with my newfound knowledge, I began writing my thesis and implementing the concepts using Python.
+This process was challenging yet fulfilling, allowing me to apply theoretical concepts to real-world data.

+### Repository Contents
+This repository contains the following:
+- **Thesis Document**: A detailed written account of my research, methodology, and findings.
+- **Python Code**: Scripts demonstrating the application of time-series analysis and forecasting techniques, one for each chapter.
+- **Data**: Sample datasets used in the analysis, created with yfinance.

+### Goals and Contributions
+- **Educational Resource**: To serve as a guide for students and enthusiasts interested in time-series analysis and stock market forecasting.
+- **Practical Insights**: To provide practical examples of how to implement these techniques using Python.
+- **Foundation for Further Research**: To encourage further exploration and improvement in the field of financial forecasting.

+### Feedback and Contributions
+I hope you find this work insightful and educational.
+If you have any questions, suggestions, or improvements, please feel free to reach out.
+I would be delighted to hear from you and discuss potential enhancements.

+Thank you for visiting, and happy learning!